 During the opening titles, the name of a production company called, “Guy Walks Into A Bar,” indicates that the movie is gonna be filled with funny moments.

 The Humor managed to make my belly ache with laughter, in a good way.
 Buddy’s lines are very memorable to quote in front of your friends such as “I like smiling, smiling is my favorite.”

 Cinematography looked normal without any technical issues present throughout.

 Forced Perspective was used to edit Will’s height for The North Pole scenes.
 This technique was also used in Peter Jackson’s The Lord Of The Rings Trilogy.

 Stop Motion Animation was used to bring creatures from The North Pole to life, for example, a snowman named, Leon, resembles the narrator from Rudolph The Red-Nosed Reindeer.
 I’ll give this pro an Extra Point for honoring Stop Motion Animated Christmas Specials.

 One character concocts a unique looking breakfast.
 Guess who it is?

-Ray’s Pizza Box is shown in one scene.
+Ray’s Pizza Box is shown or mentioned in one scene.
 Five Years Later, the same pizza box also appeared in Iron Man.
 Could this mean Elf is the first installment of the Marvel Cinematic Universe?
 (MCU for short)

 I think The Best Line in this movie is, “You sit on a throne of lies!”